canon ef-s vs ef lens comparison

 Canon EF-S 60mm f/2.8 Macro

 The Canon Geek website has published posts on many of the lenses mentioned above.
-See All Canon Lenses for a list of the posts.
+See ALL Canon Lenses for a list of the posts.

 As an Amazon affiliate Canon Camera Geek receives a small commission from qualifying purchases, at NO added cost to you.